31 Aug Grief, Isolation, and Stress: Mental Health and the COVID-19 Pandemic

 At this time, we do not know the full psychological toll the pandemic will have on frontline workers.
 Nevertheless, it’s crucial to monitor and support those who are experiencing mental hardship.
 A recent article outlines key elements for protecting the mental health of frontline workers:

-- Acknowledgement of hardships — Gratitude, recognition, and support go a long way in fostering resilience.
+- Acknowledgment of hardships — Gratitude, recognition, and support go a long way in fostering resilience.

 - Self-Check Tools — Encourage the use of anonymous web-based questionnaires that generate tailored information regarding self-help and professional care access.